blackyblack/torrent-s3/Readme.md

 > Limit size only applies to downloaded files.
 Make sure to have additional space for extracted files.

     Extract archives example: `./torrent-s3 --extract-files`
+13. `--archive-files` or `-z` - Archive (zip) files before uploading to S3;
+> [!NOTE]
+> Archived files (7zip, zip, rar and rar5) are not processed.

+> [!NOTE]
+> `--extract-files` and `--archive-files` are not mutually exclusive.
+Archive will be extracted to a temporary folder and
+> each file will be archived before uploading, when using both options together.

+    Archive files example: `./torrent-s3 --archive-files`
-13. `--state-file` or `-q` - Path for application state SQLite database.
+14. `--state-file` or `-q` - Path for application state SQLite database.
 Application state is stored in `<download-path>/default.sqlite`, if not set.
 Set  `--state-file=:memory:` to use in-memory storage;
 > [!NOTE]
 > Application state allows to track torrent contents modifications.
-New files are synced with S3 and deleted files are removed from S3.
+New files are synced with S3.
 Also sync process can be terminated at any moment and resumed later.

 > [!NOTE]
+> Application does not track deleted files, it syncs in `append only` mode.

+> [!NOTE]
-> Since sync process works in `mirror` mode, i.e. adds to S3 all files from .torrent file and removes all files, which are not in file, different torrent files should be synced
+> Since sync process adds to S3 all files from .torrent file, different torrent files should be synced with different state files.
-> with different states.
-For example, run sync for `torrent_a` with `./torrent-s3 --state-file=./tmp/torrent_a.sqlite` and for `torrent_b` with `./torrent-s3 --state-file=./tmp/torrent_b.sqlite`.
+> For example, run sync for `torrent_a` with `./torrent-s3 --state-file=./tmp/torrent_a.sqlite` and for `torrent_b` with `./torrent-s3 --state-file=./tmp/torrent_b.sqlite`.

     Application state example: `./torrent-s3 --state-file=./tmp/default.sqlite`